Round House (Western Australia): Executions

-The first person of European descent to be executed in Western Australia was 15-year-old John Gavin.
-Gavin confessed to the murder of George Pollard and was held in the Round House until he was hanged on 6 April 1844.
+The first person of European descent to be executed in colonial Western Australia was 15-year-old child John Gavin.
+Gavin confessed to the murder of George Pollard and was held in the Round House until he was hanged on 6 April 1844 "on a gallows erected 10 yd north of the Round House entrance."
 His body was buried south of the Round House.

 Preservation

 The Round House had a plaque placed by the Royal Western Australian Historical Society as part of the commemoration of historical sites in the Western Australia centenary year of 1929.
 However, in the 1940s and 1950s it was used as storage site, raising concerns about its condition as a result.

 Tourist site

 The Fremantle City Council took over responsibility for the Round House in 1982, and it was opened to the public shortly afterwards.

 It is operated by the Fremantle Volunteer Heritage Guides; entry is by donation.
 Special events at the location which require facilities incur costs.